workshopper/i18n-it-all/exercises/03_rocket_science/problem.en.md

     {rootdir}/node_modules/js-quantities/README.md

-Formatting numbers can be done using the `Intl.NumberFormat` support that has been added in Node.js `0.12`.
+Formatting numbers _can_ be done using the `Intl.NumberFormat` support that has been added in Node.js `0.12`.

 https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat

 **However** note this will not work _out-of-the-box_.
-For this workshopper to work you need to specify the `NODE_ICU_DATA` environment variable to point to `ICU_DATA` before you run/verify this exercise.
+For `NumberFormat` to work with this workshopper to work you need to specify the `NODE_ICU_DATA` environment variable to point to `ICU_DATA` before you run/verify this exercise.
 You can get the lastest ICU data here:

 https://ssl.icu-project.org/datacustom/

-If you don't have an internet connection you can also copy:
+If you don't have an internet connection you can also use:

     {rootdir}/data/icudt57l.dat